 Not all countries have strict rules for translators and interpreters, but Australia does.
-The organisation that sets and monitors standards in this field is called the National Accreditation Authority for Translators and Interpreters (NAATI).
+The organization that sets and monitors standards in this field is called the National Accreditation Authority for Translators and Interpreters (NAATI).
 It is the body that provides the national standard and accreditation for translators and interpreters.
 Its aim is to seek to maintain high national standards in translating and interpreting to ensure there is a pool of talented and accredited translators and interpreters available to meet the demands for language translation in a multilingual country.
-The primary aim of NAATI is to issue credentials or accreditations that recognise the skills of translators and interpreters so that they can be employed in the community and those who employ them know that they will do a good job.
+The primary aim of NAATI is to issue credentials or accreditations that recognize the skills of translators and interpreters so that they can be employed in the community and those who employ them know that they will do a good job.

 How to Get NAATI Accreditation?

 There are several ways of getting NAATI accreditation